Manhattan, Kansas

 In 1959, the Kansas legislature changed the college’s name to the Kansas State University of Agriculture and Applied Science to reflect a growing number of graduate programs.
 However, in modern practice, the “Agriculture and Applied Science” portion is usually omitted even from official documents and state statutes.
 Several buildings, including residence halls and a student union, were added to the campus in the 1950s.

 Today, Manhattan’s economy is heavily based on public entities.
 The largest employer is Kansas State University, followed by the city school district.
-Other jobs are provided by nearby Fort Riley, the Kansas Department of Agriculture, hospitals, small manufacturers, and retail.
+Nearby, Fort Riley provides other jobs, such as the Kansas Department of Agriculture, hospitals, small manufacturers, and retail.

 Riley County Courthuse in Manhattan, Kansas by Kathy Weiser-Alexander.